-MEETING AND CHAIR TIME- FRAME ATTENDANCE MEETING OBJECTIVES AND FORMATS CEOS-GEO Actions Workshop Chaired by: CEO January- February Attendance by Mostly technical experts and scientists Members of SIT Chair and/or CEOS Chair teams CEO, SEO, WG Chairs, VC Leads Define yearly cooperation activities by CEOS Agencies to support several GEO Work Plan Tasks and Components.
-Synchronized with the updated annual GEO Work Plan CEOS Strategic Implemen- tation Team (SIT) Meeting Chaired by: SIT Chair March- April Attendance by Mostly CEOS Principals, staffed by CEOS Contacts SIT Chair and SIT Chair Team, CEOS Chair and CEOS Chair Team, CEO, SEO, WG Chairs, VC Leads Supported by a few technical experts & scientists Preceded by optional side meetings Focus on strategic guidance with regard to governance, stakeholders, and the accomplishment of deliverables and societal benefit contributions of the VCs and WGs Emphasis may vary depending on the CEOS SIT Chair leadership, but will be consistent with the overarching goals of the three-year CEOS Work Plan.
+MEETING TIME- ATTENDANCE MEETING OBJECTIVES AND FORMATS AND CHAIR CEOS Strategic Implemen- tation Team (SIT) Meeting Chaired by: SIT Chair FRAME March- April Attendance by Mostly CEOS Principals, staffed by CEOS Contacts SIT Chair and SIT Chair Team, CEOS Chair and CEOS Chair Team, CEO, SEO, WG Chairs, VC Leads Supported by a few technical experts & scientists Preceded by optional side meetings Focus on strategic guidance with regard to governance, stakeholders, and the accomplishment of deliverables and societal benefit contributions of the VCs and WGs Emphasis may vary depending on the CEOS SIT Chair leadership, but will be consistent with the overarching goals of the three-year CEOS Work Plan.
 CEOS SIT Technical Workshop Chaired by: SIT Chair September Attendance by Mostly technical experts and scientists Few CEOS Principals (not required, depending on agenda/issues) SIT Chair and SIT Chair Team, CEOS Chair and CEOS Chair Team, CEO, SEO, WG Chairs, VC Leads Preceded by optional side meetings Status of the CEOS Work Plan (Actions to be implemented) Prepare CEOS participation and outreach at ministerial-level and other major events at the end of the calendar year (e.g., GEO Plenary, UNFCCC Subsidiary Body for Scientific and Technological Advice COP).
 Prepare the necessary Information to make appropriate decisions at the CEOS Plenary CEOS Plenary Chaired by: CEOS Chair October- November (before GEO Plenary) Attendance by Mostly CEOS Principals, staffed by CEOS Contacts.
 CEOS Chair and CEOS Chair Team, SIT Chair and SIT Chair Team, CEO, SEO, WG Chairs, VC Leads Few technical experts/scientists (depending on agenda/issues for which their support is needed) Preceded by optional side meetings Focus on decisions to be made by Principals Emphasis may vary depending on the CEOS Chair leadership.
 Overlaps with the SIT Technical Workshop, especially for usual technical groups (VCs, WGs, and Ad Hoc Teams), should be avoided.
 CEOS Secretariat Chaired by: CEOS Chair Monthly Mostly teleconferences, attendance by CEOS Secretariat participants, as defined in Section 2 Other participants, at the invitation of the CEOS Chair Status of CEOS Work Plan activities, stakeholder related business, and outreach CEOS Troika Meeting Chaired by: CEOS Chair As needed (often at SIT or Plenary Meetings) Attendance by Current, prior year and future year CEOS Chairs CEO and SIT Chair are regularly invited to attend Others invited at the discretion of the CEOS Chair To allow CEOS leaders to exchange ideas and discuss important issues regarding current year achievements, and the direction, strategy, plans, and expectations for the following year.